thisisyomans/robotirade/README.md

 Windows: opens up the game windows + a terminal (just leave it open, it makes it easier for Windows)

+NOTE: This is mentioned again later, but the downloads will be zip files, as those are the only files that contained the propely packaged applications.

 NOTE: The game **may not** run smoothly the first time around, because PyInstaller is nobody's best friend.